 The Wearsiders will be looking to make it back-to-back wins in League One following last weekend’s 1-0 win over Portsmouth.

-18 high-profile Championship free agents that Sunderland could look to sign - including ex-Leeds and Middlesbrough stars
+The 11 free agents from Premier League clubs that Sunderland could sign - including ex-Leeds United, Liverpool and Everton men

 Scroll down to recap what was said at the press conference: